JYL123/Notes/security.md

 ### Implement session management/timeout when in control of application

+Session management is the practice of managing the user's interactions with a web application.
+Since HTTP calls are stateless, session management is used to ensure proper access controls and authorization for each HTTP transaction.

+There are 2 types: `cookie` and `URL rewriting`.

 ### Use encryption protocols and algorithm

+`SSL`: secure sockets layer - security certificate protocol that uses encryption for when packets of data is sent when 2 systems on the internet.
+It keeps data safe, or unreadable, as it is being transferred over the network.

+`TSL`: transport layer security - upgraded version of SSL

+Asymmetrical cryptography: safest method - uses 2 keys (public and private key).
+Symmetrical cryptography

+TSL starts a session using asymmetrical cryptography in conjunction with hashing via a handshake.

+HTTPS: secure HTTP request that means a website us secured by a SSL certificate

 ### Provide minimal error messages to end user as to not divulge possible code weak points
+* Don't log user input when possible as a database is more secure than a plain text log file
+* Log only pertinent information using the proper log level - info, error, fatal, warn, debug, and trace
+* Ensure the logs contains specifics to help identify any bugs or issues
+* Errors are bugs in the code that require programmtic intervention to fix;
+* An exception is a use case where an error was expected and caught by the code and is handled gracefully

 ### Scan code prior to release and resolve any known vulnerabilities

 ### Implement secure authentication and authorization mechanisms
+* Use multi-factor authentication for login methods
+* Use password hashing
+* Use HTTPS post methods only when transmitting passwords
+* Use least priviledge model for authorization mechanisms
+* Moneta boot security

 ### Maintain security audit logging
+It is a best practice to log the following events:
+* Successful/Unsuccessful authentication attempts
+* OS system events: network failure, service restarts, etc
+* Audit events - user account changes, file system changes
+* Error/Exception events
+* App events - startup/shutdown, failures, etc
+* All logs should include: timestamp, user who completed the action, what action was performed/happpened, system that was accessed, any system or error code/details, and device used(IP address, etc)

 ### Have code reviews
+* Review a small chunks of code at a time (less than 400 LOC) as quality of the review is important for bug/defect identification